nrrf/nrrf/README.md

 ### Hi there 👋

-Computer and Systems Engineering student at the National University of Colombia, Passionate about Software development and data science
+Computer and Systems Engineering student at National University of Colombia, Passionate about Software development and data science

 - 🌱 I’m currently learning at National University of Colombia...
 <!--